 Professor Tommy Koh

-The Rector of Tembusu College, Professor Tommy Koh, is also Ambassador-at-Large at Singapore’s Ministry of Foreign Affairs; Chairman of the Centre for International Law of NUS; Special Advisor of the Institute of Policy Studies; and Chairman of the National Heritage Board.
-He is on secondment from the NUS Faculty of Law, where he was Dean from 1971 to 1974.
+Professor Tommy Koh was our former Rector of Tembusu College.
+He was also Ambassador-at-Large at Singapore’s Ministry of Foreign Affairs; Chairman of the Centre for International Law of NUS; Special Advisor of the Institute of Policy Studies; and Chairman of the National Heritage Board.
+He was on secondment from the NUS Faculty of Law, where he was Dean from 1971 to 1974.

 Prof Koh was Singapore's Permanent Representative to the United Nations from 1968 to 1971 (concurrently accredited as High Commissioner to Canada) and again from 1974 to 1984 (concurrently accredited as High Commissioner to Canada and Ambassador to Mexico).
 He was Ambassador to the United States of America from 1984 to 1990.
 Among his other diplomatic posts were: President of the Third UN Conference on the Law of the Sea (1980-1982); Chairman of the Preparatory Committee for, and the Main Committee of, the UN Conference on Environment and Development (The “Earth Summit”) (1990-1992), and Singapore’s Chief Negotiator for the US-Singapore Free Trade Agreement (2000-2003).
 Prof Koh was also a member of three WTO dispute panels, twice as Chairman.
 He had also served as the UN Secretary-General’s Special Envoy, on a peace mission, to Russia, Estonia, Latvia and Lithuania in 1993.